 During his senior service, Justice Clark sat on all of the geographic courts of appeals: the District of Columbia, First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, and Tenth Circuits.
 He was tireless.
-Only six days prior to his death, he sat on a panel of the Third Circuit and participated in oral argument.
-Two weeks earlier, he had sat on the Seventh Circuit.
+Only six days prior to his death, he sat on a panel of the Third Circuit and participated in oral

 On the courts of appeals, Clark wrote the majority opinion in seventy cases.
 In twenty-four of those cases, a party petitioned the Supreme Court for certiorari.
 Of the twenty-four cases in which Clark wrote the majority opinion and the aggrieved party petitioned the Supreme Court, the Court denied certiorari in twenty-one cases.
 The Court granted the petition for certiorari in three cases.
 One of those was affirmed.
 In the other two cases, one from the D.C.
 Circuit and one from the Eighth, the Supreme Court overturned Justice Clark's opinions.
 Neither of the decisions mentioned that it was a former colleague whose decision they were reviewing.
-He dissented from the panel opinion on only one case, and the Supreme Court denied certiorari.
+He dissented from the panel opinion on only one case, and the Supreme Court denied certiorari.50